thura10/movie-marker/README.md

 # MovieMarker

-MongoURI exposed.
-Frontend stores login session info in local/session storage, which can easily be modified to be logged in as another user.
+Naive insecure auth: Frontend stores login session info in local/session storage, which can easily be modified to be logged in as another user.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.0.